-The Board is intimately engaged in overseeing the risk management of the Company, including credit risk, liquidity risk, interest rate risk and operational risk.
-This is accomplished through a strong committee system consisting of the Asset Liability ("ALCO") Committee, the Director's Loan Committee, the Compensation Committee, the Compliance Committee and the Audit Committee, each of which meets with scheduled frequency with its senior staff counterparts.
+The Board is intimately engaged in overseeing the risk management of the Company, including credit risk, liquidity risk, interest rate risk, price risk, operational risk, compliance risk, strategic risk, and reputational risk.
+This is accomplished through a strong committee system consisting of the Asset Liability ("ALCO") Committee, the Director's Loan Committee, the Compensation Committee, the Risk and Compliance Committee and the Audit Committee; each of which meets with scheduled frequency with its senior staff counterparts.
 In addition, the leadership structure of the Board of Directors (independent chair) supports the Board's independent risk oversight role.
 Each of these committees is composed of directors who are familiar with their areas of responsibility.
 Senior management is responsible for day-to-day risk management in each functional area and report at each full Board meeting on the risk-related matters within their area of responsibility.
 In addition, the Board receives and reviews minutes from each committee and additional commentary from each respective committee chair is provided as deemed appropriate.
 Data reviewed are both historical and forward-looking to enable the Board to look at both recent outcomes and to the likelihood of various future outcomes.
 The entire executive management team attends all Board meetings and remains for the duration of the meeting except when the Board goes into Executive Session.